 It’s a HUGE testament to scientific and medical innovation.
 And we can expect 20 million people to get vaccinated in the next few weeks – that being health care workers and people living in long-term care facilities like nursing homes.
 We are talking about Pfizer and BioNTech vaccine, which goes by the scientific name BNT162b2.
 It’s an mRNA vaccine, meaning messenger RNA.
 In a lab, a tiny piece of genetic material is made.

 This genetic material called mRNA is a specific genetic blueprint that tells the body’s cells to make a particular protein.
 It’s the same protein as the spike protein of the coronavirus.
 Once the cells make that protein, the immune system recognizes it as foreign.
-Hence, the immune system in response develops antibodies to fight against the protein, which means it will fight against the coronavirus.
+Hence, the immune system, in response, develops antibodies to fight against the protein, which means it will fight against the coronavirus.

 There was 95% efficacy in people ages 16 and older.
 And almost 100% effective at preventing severe COVID disease.
 Of all the 21,720 people who got the vaccine, only 1 developed severe COVID.
 If you look at the placebo group, there were 9 cases of severe COVID.
 When the groups were analyzed by age, sex, race, ethnicity, obesity, and presence of a coexisting medical condition, the vaccine’s efficacy rate remained consistent.
 Some people wonder, is the 1st dose enough?
-The short answer is no, but it does provide some protection between the first dose and the second dose, the vaccine efficacy of 52%.
+The short answer is no, but it does provide some protection between the first and second doses, the vaccine efficacy of 52%.
 This is why the booster dose is still necessary.

 Severe systemic events were reported in less than 2% of vaccine recipients after either dose, except for fatigue (in 3.8%) and headache in 2% after the second dose.
 None of the people who received the vaccine died or required hospitalization or a trip to the ER.
 People who developed symptoms related to the vaccine…this is called vaccine reactogenicity…meaning side effects that occur due to the body’s immune system reacting to the vaccine.
 And reactogenicity is categorized as local reactogenicity, meaning the location of the injection site in the arm.

-The people who did get some symptoms included injection-site pain and redness, fever, fatigue, and enlarged lymph nodes.
+The people who did get symptoms included injection-site pain and redness, fever, fatigue, and enlarged lymph nodes.
 Symptoms were more common after the second dose and more common in younger people.
 And then there is systemic reactogenicity, things like fever, fatigue, headache, and the like.
 Overall, most people who got the vaccine did just fine, without symptoms.